skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/build.md

 ## Task 4 <small>Test the webadmins permissions</small>

 It's time to check your work and make sure the webadmins are set up properly.
-The instructions for doing so are in the **[VERIFY phase](./verify.md)** phase.
-Go to that phase to check your work before handing this off to another team.
+The instructions for doing so are in the **[VERIFY phase](./verify.md)**.

 ## Task 5 <small>Gather info needed for the **VERIFY** phase</small>